matthewmueller/x-ray/Readme.md

 Specify a `driver` to make requests through.
 Available drivers include:

 - [request](https://github.com/Crazometer/request-x-ray) - A simple driver built around request.
 Use this to set headers, cookies or http methods.
 - [phantom](https://github.com/lapwinglabs/x-ray-phantom) - A high-level browser automation library.
-Use this to  render pages or when elements need to be interacted with.
+Use this to render pages or when elements need to be interacted with, or when elements are created dynamically using javascript (e.g.: Ajax-calls).

 ### xray.stream()